shateq/dotfiles/README.md

 # ~/dotfiles

 My configuration backup to be used with **GNU stow**.
 Man, I love symlinks so much.
-I'd rather stick to defaults than to invent a new wheel so there won't be no revolutionary keybinds in here.
-Just something that builds on top of the original things.
+I'd rather stick to defaults than to invent a new wheel.

-Tools covered:

-- zsh
-- alacritty
-- kitty
-- nvim
-- i3
-- rofi
-- sxhkd
-- tmux
-- newsboat

 ## Other folders

-- `.local/bin` - contains scripts adjusting my workflow
+- `.local/bin` - contains scripts for my workflow

 - `.local/share` - has got desktop-specific and app-specific config reference

+## My dwm setup

+- `sxhkd` for universal keyboard Media buttons
+- uses `dwmblocks-async` for the statusbar
+- patches can be found in [my dwm repo](https://github.com/shateq/dwm)
+- `rofi` app launcher and `dmenu` for script input
+- `zathura`, `mpv` and `nsxiv` for any kind of media

+- NO SCREENSHOT SOLUTION right now
+- no `Xresources` support
+- I've never used no scratchpad

 ### Using stow